VA2QED/frame-of-references/notes/relative-motion.md

 Imagine that we have trapped the blue eye in a car with one way mirrors and it does not know that the car is moving at a constant velocity relative to the number line.
-Also, let's say that the car and the object was already moving at a constant speed when the animation starts, meaning that there is no acceleration to begin with.
+Also, let's say that the car and the object was already moving at a constant speed when the animation starts.

+>  TODO: animation: a box around the observer and the moving car.
+An arrow from the stationary observer to the moving observer
+>
+> animation: and an arrow from the moving observer to the stationary observer, but with a big cross to indicate that the moving observer IS NOT allowed to use the reference frame of the stationary observer.

  Let's hit unpause and see the car move.

  ```python
 # Playing animation
 self.play(MoveAlongPath(car, moving_car_path), rate_func=linear, run_time=4)
 self.wait()
  ```

+Now, let's ask the two observers to describe the motion of the ball.

 ### StationaryPerspective